9th - 15th May 2020

 Day 4: Tuesday 12th May - Portu Petrosu to Arcu e Su Tasaru

 On the third day of the trek, you'll be stepping up a gear, with a 9 hour hike covering 11km and gaining 600m, with plenty of scrambling on route.
+You will, however, have the opportunity to cool down with a swim in the sea at lunchtime at Cala Goloritze.
 The camp spot for this night will be in beautiful woodland.

 Day 5: Wednesday 13th May - S'Arcu de su Tesaru to Ololbissi

 Day four of the hike is a big one.
 Over 8 hours you'll cover 6.5km, gain 1000m, navigate some long and severe scrambling, and complete FIVE abseils.
-You'll certainly have earned your dinner by the end of the day.
-The camp spot for this night will again be luscious woodland.
+Again, you’ll have the chance for a lunchtime swim at Cala Mudaloru.
+You'll certainly have earned your dinner by the end of the day, and the camp spot for this night will again be luscious woodland.

 Day 6: Thursday 14th May - Bacu su Feilau to Cala Sisine

 The final and fifth day of hiking is another challenging one.
 Over 8 hours, you'll cover 8km, gain 465m, perform more severe scrambling, and complete four abseils.
-A perfect end to a great adventure.
+A perfect end to a great adventure, which will finish up at Cala Sisine - a large, sandy beach.
 The camp spot for this final night will be beneath some beautiful and immense Olm Oaks.

 Day 7: Friday 15th May - Departure